 • Bullet Proofing your practice - Safe Opioid Prescribing

-• Preventative Medicine, can it make a difference
+• Preventative & lifestyle Medicine, can it make a difference.

 • Prehospital trauma care, a paradigm shift